tttr222/autumn_ner/README.md

 # Annotating

-To annotate an unseen example, run `annotate.py` and pass the feed the input through STDIN.
+To annotate an unseen example, run `annotate.py` and pass the input through STDIN.
 The annotator expects one sentence per line.
 As an example:

 `echo "Peter Minuit is credited with the purchase of the island of Manhattan in 1626." | python annotate.py`